Dordogne Painting Workshop with Janet Ayliffe and Glen Ash

 Day 5: A morning at our beautiful base; an opportunity for some individual help while developing or finishing your art works so far.
 After lunch visit La Roque-Gageac, squeezed between the river and its overhanging cliffs.
 (BLD)

-Day 8: Visit Montpazier, often described as the perfect bastide town.
-It has a lovely market square, an elegant lavoir and is yet another of the Most Beautiful Villages of France.
+Day 6: Visit Belves, the town of the seven bell towers.
+It has a lovely market square, and is yet another of the Most Beautiful Villages of France.
 Townscapes and landscapes.
 (BLD)

-Day 10: Some options: perhaps visit Chateau Milandes, former home of the black American entertainer, Josephine Baker.
+Day 10: Some options: perhaps visit Chateau Milandes, former home of the black American entertainer, Josephine Baker or the neighbouring town of Daglan.
 Spend time working on your paintings under expert guidance.
 (BLD)

 Day 11: Our tour ends with transfers to the main line railway station at Sarlat this morning.
 There are easy train connections to Bordeaux and Paris.
 (B)